Rockies vs. Red Sox Player Props Betting Odds

 McMahon Stats

-- McMahon has hit safely in five straight games.
-During his last five outings he is hitting .316 with a double, a home run, three walks and two RBI.
+- McMahon has hit safely in six games in a row.
+In his last 10 outings he is batting .275 with three doubles, a triple, a home run, five walks and four RBI.

 McMahon Recent Games